open-telemetry/opentelemetry.io/content/en/docs/languages/php/instrumentation.md

 composer require guzzlehttp/guzzle
 ```

-Now you can install the OpenTelemetry API and
+Now you can install the OpenTelemetry SDK, and OTLP exporter:

 ```sh
 composer require \